CarrotRub/Fit-Launcher/README.md

 - 🖥️ **Better Cross-Platform Compatibility**: Improve compatibility across different operating systems.
 - 🌄 **Quicker Image Loading**: Optimize the speed at which images are retrieved and displayed.
 - 🎮 **Filtering by Genres and Sizes**: Implement filters to sort games by genres and file sizes.
+- 📟 **Control CPU Usage**: Allow the user to limit the CPU usage of the setup.